"If we can only make it clear that feelings are mentionable and manageable, we will have done a great service for mental health." - Fred Rogers

 Together, these forces drive stark health outcomes.
 The compounding effects of trauma lead to five of the leading causes of death, including heart, liver and respiratory disease, cancer, and suicidality.

-In Friends & Neighbors, journalist and filmmaker (Mister Rogers & Me) Benjamin Wagner returns to his own developmental traumas to better understand their causes, context, and impact.
+In Friends & Neighbors, Wagner returns to his own developmental traumas to better understand their causes, context, and impact.
 He then interrogates his career to recognize how trauma, toxic workplaces, and oppressive thinking maladapt our nervous systems, contribute to shallow and complex lives, and drive unhealthy coping mechanisms and poor health outcomes.

-And he, in the words of television icon Fred Rogers, “looks for the helpers” in post-pandemic America, the people who are working to make themselves and the communities around them whole by helping heal a deeply anxious and uncertain population.
+And he, in the words of his hero, one-time neighbor, and the subject of his 2012 PBS documentary, Mister Rogers & Me, Fred Rogers, always encouraged him, “looks for the helpers” in post-pandemic America, the people who are working to make themselves and the communities around them whole by helping heal a deeply anxious and uncertain population.

 People like friend, Anne Kubitsky, who's Look for the Good Project is bringing social-emotional wellness, resilience and hope to grammar schools across America.